-As you will hear more about from our staff at the production office in India, Asia was hit quite hard by the corona pandemic this year too.
+As you will hear more about from our staff at the Production Office in India, Asia was hit hard by the Corona pandemic even this year.
 Our largest production countries India, China and Bangladesh were no exception.
-The health and safety of the people in our value chain is our number one priority, and we are impressed with how our suppliers handled the situation in such a professional way to secure this and at the same time try to keep disruptions to a minimum.
+The health and safety of the people in our value chain is our number one priority, and we are impressed how our suppliers handled the situation in such a professional way to secure this and at the same time trying to keep disruptions to a minimum.

-Close collaboration and flexibility were key.
-In some cases we were forced to adapt and for example choose faster transportation options to secure product supply and sales this autumn.
+Close collaboration and flexibility were key, in some cases we were forced to adapt and for example chose faster transportation options to secure product supply and sales this fall.
 Freight prices increased drastically during the year, due to a container shortage globally.
 We also saw an increase in production costs, such as higher raw material and energy prices.
 Though this affected margins, we still managed to improve the overall margin through a general decrease in markdowns.

-Our total revenue increased by 6%, despite the fact that we had 18 fewer stores than in 2020.
-We continued to invest in our website and e-commerce and grew by 34% compared to 2020.
-Outside our own channels, we see that Zalando is an important channel for us, as well as AboutYou which we started collaborating with during this year.
+Our total revenue increased with 6%, despite having 18 fewer stores than 2020.
+We have continued to invest in our website and ecommerce and grew with 44% compared to 2021.
+Outside our own channels, we see that Zalando is an important channel for us, as well as AboutYou which we launched during this year.

-We are happy that so many new customers have found their way to us, and really seem to appreciate our assortment.
-Everyone at Indiska, both in Sweden and India, has worked so hard with our assortment over the last few years and we see the results now.
+We are happy that so many new customers found their way to us, and really seem to appreciate our assortment.
+Everyone at Indiska, both in Sweden and India, has worked so hard with our assortment over the last few years and we see the results of that now.

-Sustainability and doing what we can to contribute to a thriving society and to minimize our negative impact is of the utmost importance to us.
-We are constantly learning, taking steps and acting to improve our assortment and working methods.
+Sustainability and doing what we can to contribute to a thriving society and to minimize our negative impact is of utmost importance to us.
+We are constantly learning and taking steps and actions to improve our assortment and the ways we work.
 Our sustainability department went through some big changes this year, and we decided to increase the team.
-Before going deeper into that, I want to say a big thank you to Mona Lindskog who has been part of the Indiska family working with sustainability for many years.
-Her hard work has really made an impact.
-We all wish her well and good luck in her future endeavours!
+Before going deeper into that, I want to say a big thank you to Mona Lindskog who was a part of the Indiska family working with sustainability for many years, her hard work has really made an impact.
+We all wish her well and good luck on her future endeavors!

-In April, we had the pleasure of welcoming Bodil Jönsson Lindgren to the organization as our new Sustainability manager.
+In April, we had the pleasure of welcoming Bodil Jönsson-Lindgren to the organization as our new Sustainability manager.
 She is joining us from Coop, where she had the role of Communications Manager.
+Tell us about that!